 Since payroll taxes are a significant source of funding for the State of California, the EDD aggressively enforces employers’ payment obligations through audits and collection proceedings.

-Even so, the EDD simply does not have the resources to audit all California employers every year.
+Even so, the Employment Development Department simply does not have the resources to audit all California employers every year.
 As a result, EDD audits are typically triggered by:

-- The EDD Verification Process – While the EDD does not audit all employers, it does conduct “verification audits” of companies that are selected at random or based on certain criteria.
+While the Employment Development Department does not audit all employers, rather it does conduct “verification audits” of companies that are selected at random or based on certain criteria.
 A verification audit is the only type of EDD audit that does not arise out of a specific event or allegation of unlawful conduct.

-- Independent Contractor Filing for Unemployment – Workers who are properly classified as independent contractors are not eligible for unemployment benefits in California.
-When a worker who was paid as independent contractor files for unemployment, this means that he or she (knowingly or unknowingly) is claiming to have been improperly classified, and this can raise a red flat with the EDD.
+Workers who are properly classified as independent contractors are not eligible for unemployment benefits in California.
+When a worker who was paid as independent contractor files for unemployment, this means that he or she (knowingly or unknowingly) is claiming to have been improperly classified, and this can raise a red flat with the Employment Development Department.

-- Late Filing of Payroll Tax Returns or Late Payment of Taxes – Failing to timely meet your filing or payment obligations can trigger an EDD audit.
-Late payments are subject to interest and penalties regardless of whether they are revealed in a delinquent filing or through the audit process.
+Failing to timely meet your filing or payment obligations can trigger an EDD audit.
+Therefore, late payments are subject to interest and penalties regardless of whether they are revealed in a delinquent filing or through the audit process.

-- Failing to Pay Wages on Time or Collect and Remit SDI and PIT – Employees who do not receive their wages on time will often report their employers to the EDD.
+Employees who do not receive their wages on time will often report their employers to the Employment Development Department.
 Apparent failure to collect and remit SDI and PIT (as alleged by an employee or revealed in employees’ personal income tax filings) is a common trigger for EDD audits as well.

 Are You Facing an EDD Audit?
 Our Southern California Tax Attorneys Can Help.

-If your company is being audited by the EDD, our tax attorneys can deal with the EDD on your company’s behalf and ensure that you are not wrongfully accused of underpaying California state payroll taxes or misclassifying your workers.
+In conclusion, if your company is being audited by the EDD, because our tax attorneys can deal with the Employment Development Department on your company’s behalf and ensure that you are not wrongfully accused of underpaying California state payroll taxes or misclassifying your workers.
 To learn more in a complimentary initial consultation, give us a call at 619-595-1655 or contact us online today.